Rivermate | Zambia landscape

 Key employer obligations include:

-• Identifying and assessing workplace hazards.
+• Identifying and assessing risks in the workplace.

 • Providing necessary safety equipment and protective clothing.